Daicon III and IV Opening Animations: Production

-Originally, the productions were intended to be shot in 16mm film, but both were shot in 8mm film instead and were completed only the morning before their debut.
+Originally, the productions were intended to be shot in 16mm film, but both were shot in 8 mm film instead and were completed only the morning before their debut.
 In order to pay off the debts of the productions, video copies of the animation were sold.
 Lawrence Eng declares this as the first example of original video animation (OVA) predating Dallos.
-Kazutaka Miyatake of Studio Nue originally designed the mecha that appears in the Daicon III clip chasing the little girl for a Japanese edition of the military science fiction novel Starship Troopers in the early eighties.
+Kazutaka Miyatake of Studio Nue originally designed the mecha that appears in the Daicon III clip chasing the little girl for a Japanese edition of the military science fiction novel Starship Troopers in the early 1980s.

 Daicon III

-In 1981, at the 20th Nihon SF Taikai (nicknamed "Daicon III" because it was held for the third time in Osaka), an 8mm animation was shown.
+In 1981, at the 20th Nihon SF Taikai (nicknamed "Daicon III" because it was held for the third time in Osaka), an 8 mm animation was shown.
 Nihon SF conventions are usually organized by university students in the vicinity of the host city, and Daicon III was also organized by university students in the vicinity of Osaka, including Toshio Okada and Yasuhiro Takeda.
 At the request of Okada and Takeda, the animation was actually produced by Hideaki Anno, Hiroyuki Yamaga and Takami Akai, all of whom were students at Osaka University of Arts at the time and would later become professionals.
 Anno and his team were not so enthusiastic, but Yamaga took the initiative to promote the project.
 Takeda explains in Notenki Memoirs that Anno had experience in paper animation, but never worked with animation cels.
 Since they had no professional skills or know-how, they went to professional animation studios to learn the techniques, and in order to reduce costs, they tried to use inexpensive industrial celluloid, which is not normally used.
 They were referred to Animepolis Pero, an anime hobby store chain, but they found that the cost of the cels were too expensive, so a single cel was purchased and taken to a vinyl manufacturer in east Osaka, where they purchased a roll for 2000 yen.
 After cutting and preparing the vinyl cels, they discovered that the painted cels would stick together when stacked and dry paint would peel off the cels.
 To keep costs low, they made their own tap to punch holes in the B5 animation paper used in the production.

 The work was carried out in an empty room of Okada's house where their business was also operated.
 While other people were present, the work was shared and Anno, Akai and Yamaga worked full-time on the production, the direction was not professional, but Takeda attributed Okada as the producer, with Yamaga directing, Akai doing character animation and Anno as the mecha animator.
 Takeda also said other individuals were involved and were used to trace cels or paint cels as needed, but still credits Yamaga, Akai and Anno with the production itself.
 Filming was done by a camera on a tripod and frames were called out by Anno because the production lacked timing sheets.